 How long does it take to trek Everest Base Camp?

-The standard course to Everest Base Camp Trekking can be finished in the middle of 12 to 14 days.
-Keeping the standard itinerary of the EBC trek, you will be traveling to the Lukla air terminal additionally known as Tenzing Hillary Airport from Kathmandu, and afterward observes the standard climbing way through Phakding, Namche Bazaar, Dingboche, Tengboche, all the way up to the headquarters.
+The standard course to Everest Base Camp Trekking can be finished in 12 to 14 days.
+Keeping up with the standard itinerary of the EBC trek, you will be traveling from Kathmandu to Lukla airport, also known as Tenzing Hillary Airport.
+From Lukla, you will follow an ascending route to Mount Everest base camp, passing through the villages of Phakding, Namche Bazaar, Dingboche, and Tengboche.

 What fitness level do I require to hike Mount Everest Base Camp?

-Trekking to the foothills of the world's highest peak, Mount Everest, involves spending quite a time at the elevation of 5000 meters and above.
+Trekking to the foothills of the world's highest peak, Mount Everest, involves spending quite a time at an elevation of 5000 meters and above.
 This trekking trail is in the high-risk zone for various mountain sicknesses like AMS, HAPE, and HACE.
-If you stick with the plan the chance of getting caught with anyone is very minimal.
-Besides this, there is no risk of climbing ropes and hanging off the cliffs.
+If you stick with the plan, the chance of getting caught with anyone is very minimal.

-When is the best time for Everest Base Camp Trek in 2021?
+When is the best time for Everest Base Camp Trek?